Fiq, Syria

 Fiq (فيق) was a Syrian town in the Golan Heights that administratively belonged to Quneitra Governorate.
 It sat at an altitude of 349 m and had a population of 2,800 in 1967.
-It was the administrative center of the Fiq District, the southern district the Golan.
+It was the administrative center of the Fiq District, the southern district of the Golan.
 Fiq was evacuated during and after the Six-Day War in June 1967.
-The Israeli settlement of Kibbutz Afik was built close by.
+The Israeli settlement of Afik was built close by.

 History

-Fiq was an ancient town, covering about 100 dunams on a tell (archaeological mound).
+Fiq was an ancient town covering about 100 dunams on a tell (archaeological mound).
 The surveys and limited excavations undertaken at the site have produced a small number of sherds from the Middle Bronze Age II, Hellenistic, and Middle Roman periods, whereas most of the finds were dated to the Byzantine, Umayyad, Abbasid and Mamluk periods.

 Late antiquity

-Fiq was identified by 4th century writer Eusebius with biblical Aphek.
+Fiq was identified by the 4th-century writer Eusebius with biblical Aphek.

-During late antiquity, Fiq had a mixed population of Christians, Jews and pagans.
+During Late Antiquity, Fiq had a mixed population of Christians, Jews and pagans.
 Many inscriptions in Latin and Greek have been found at the site.
 One of these inscriptions may allude to a Psalm passage, and another, engraved on basalt and thought to have been a part of a church or chapel dedication, mentions a bishop, a presbyter, and a deacon.
 Jewish presence at Aphek is attested by Mishnaic and Talmudic sources.

 One notable discovery from Fiq is a column adorned with a seven-branched menorah and bearing the inscription, "I am Judah the cantor," in Aramaic.
 It is thought that this column once stood in a local synagogue of the Byzantine period.
-After being discovered for the first time in Fiq during the 19th century, it vanished for several decades before being rediscovered by Israeli soldiers in a Syrian cemetery close to Quenitra.
+After being discovered for the first time in Fiq during the 19th century, it vanished for several decades before being rediscovered by Israeli soldiers in a Syrian cemetery close to Quneitra.
 Today, it is on display at the Golan Archeological Museum.

 Early Muslim period

-9th century historian Al-Baladhuri lists Aphek among the villages and forts captured during the Arab conquest in 638 CE.
-In the 11th century, Yaqut mentioned Aphek in his geography and lamented the fact that residents now called it "Fiq".
+9th-century historian Al-Baladhuri lists Aphek among the villages and forts captured during the Arab conquest in 638 CE.
+In the 11th century, Yaqut mentioned Aphek in his geography and lamented the fact that residents now called it "Fiq."

-Fiq was located on one of the few routes connecting the Galilee and the Golan Heights, all part of the very important network of roads between Egypt and Syria.
+Fiq was located on one of the few routes connecting the Galilee and the Golan Heights, all part of the vital network of roads between Egypt and Syria.
 The lower part of the road followed the "Ascent of Fiq" (Arabic: 'Aqabat Fiq).
 Once it reached the plateau, the road passed through different villages, the branch going through Fiq leading eastwards to the Hauran region rather than northeastwards to Damascus.

 An inscription found near Fiq dating to 692 credits the Umayyad caliph Abd al-Malik (r.
-685–705) and his uncle Yahya ibn al-Hakam for leveling the "aqaba" (presumably Aqabat Fiq) for the inauguration of a new road connecting the Umayyad capital Damascus with Jerusalem.
+685–705) and his uncle Yahya ibn al-Hakam for levelling the "aqaba" (presumably Aqabat Fiq) for the inauguration of a new road connecting the Umayyad capital Damascus with Jerusalem.
 It is the oldest known Arabic inscription acknowledging the building of a road during the Islamic period.